 Because, as I’ve found out, mornings aren’t actually all that bad.
 In those quiet couple of hours when no one forces their expectations on you at all, you have peace and quiet to yourself.
 It’s pretty awesome not flying into a panic attack every morning.

-So take back your mornings and your day by simply getting ready for bed.
+So take back your mornings and your day by simply getting early to bed.
 Do yourself a favor and start preparing for tomorrow, because who knows what the morning will bring?

 How about you?
 What do you do to get ready for bed, or otherwise set yourself up for a great morning?
 Let us know in the comments.